markstone111/side_end.dev/Speech_to_text_&_vice-versa/README.md

-Hello Dunia, This is a basic stt and tts, built with Javascript and HTML
+# Hello Dunia, This is Nikunj Maheshwari

 # 🗣️ Text-to-Speech & Speech-to-Text Web App

 A simple and interactive web application that converts text to speech and speech to text using modern web technologies like **HTML**, **CSS**, and **JavaScript**.
-It utilizes the **Web Speech API** to handle both speech synthesis (text-to-speech) and speech recognition (speech-to-text).
+It utilizes the handle both speech synthesis (text-to-speech) and speech recognition (speech-to-text).

 ## 🚀 Features